C191068/Ali_Khatami_Solidity07/README.md

 ![f24](https://user-images.githubusercontent.com/89090776/235694995-4b13551d-fcad-4372-a79b-741734c2e470.jpg)
-Figure19: For this we will go to https://faucets.chain.link/ and to request for 20 test link
+Figure19: For this we will go to https://faucets.chain.link/ and to request for 20 test link which is known as ERC20 token<br>

+ERC20 is a technical standard used for creating tokens on the Ethereum blockchain.
+ERC stands for "Ethereum Request for Comment," which is a type of technical proposal that developers can submit to suggest changes to the Ethereum network.

+ERC20 tokens are tokens that follow a specific set of rules outlined in the ERC20 standard.
+These rules include how the tokens are transferred, how they are tracked, and how they interact with other tokens and smart contracts on the Ethereum network.
+By following these rules, ERC20 tokens are designed to be easily exchangeable with other ERC20 tokens and to work seamlessly with other applications built on the Ethereum network.<br>

 ![f25](https://user-images.githubusercontent.com/89090776/235695178-a15f3503-0204-4a6a-b27a-74817bfc37cc.jpg)
 Figure20: When we click the ```send request``` button the transfer of token will occur successfully